Tribhuvan0/Alexnet-from-scratch/README.md

 This repo analyses the impact of training set size on the model's performance.
-I have implemented ALexnet from scratch for this repo
+I have implemented Alexnet from scratch for this repo